-In addition to re-enacting, I am also a proud volunteer with the Stars and Stripes Honor Flight, and serve as one of their two Bombshells.
-Dressed up in period correct attire, we mingle with the crowd, chat with the families, and welcome the veterans home from their special day with a sweet treat (and maybe a little bit of red lipstick).
-I am passionate about this organization and love how I can honor our veterans in this special way.
+Through re-enacting, I got involved with the Stars and Stripes Honor Flight, and served as a volunteer and one of their two Bombshells from 2009-2018.
+Dressed in period correct attire, we mingled with the crowd, chatted with the families, and welcomed the veterans home from their special day with a sweet treat (and maybe a little bit of red lipstick).
 Check out my Pin Curl Adventures to see a few pictures of us in action.

-The saying goes to write what you know.
-While, I know many time periods, I can't think of a better time period to write about than World War II.
+The saying goes that you should write what you know.
+While I know many time periods very well, I can't think of a better time period to write about than World War II.
 The richness of the period itself amidst the chaos of war creates a ripe environment for a love story to blossom all on its own.
 You see that evidenced through the real life loves stories that have spanned sometimes seven decades.
 As one woman told me: those days were the worst of her life and yet the best of her life.
 This speaks so much to me because while everyone did come together for a common goal, the fear that you never knew if your significant other was coming back from war was very real.
 In those cases, the decisions made in haste were the only option they felt they had.
 They weren't about to let love wait till the war was over.
-And so, my stories are for the men and women who lived and loved during World War II; a taste of what life might have been like during those turbulent times.
+And so, my stories are for the couples who lived and loved during World War II; a taste of what life might have been like during those turbulent times.

 When I am not writing, playing in another part of history, kissing veterans, or have my nose buried in another research book, I spend my time with the two loves of my life: my husband and our son.